brandur/sorg/content/markdown/john-muir-trail/main.md

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/muir-pass-11" "https://www.dropbox.com/scl/fi/vp9gyiepbnmsztljpdqpa/2W4A4241.JPG?rlkey=gg965ypckiof5k1bj3j9umscb&dl=1" 1200}}" loading="lazy"></figure>

 At the top of the pass is the John Muir Memorial Shelter, built 1931 to commemorate Muir and serve as an emergency shelter for high-reaching climbers.
 I wasn't expecting it to be so thoroughly well-built, cut from the very stone surrounding it.
-Ten hurricanes could roll through here and it'd still be standing.
+Ten hurricanes could roll through and it'd still be standing.

 I meet a solo backpacker in her early 20s inside who tells me that the hut represents the exact halfway point of the JMT and her trip.
 It's a popular place to meet and greet, and some of our party spends some time inside shooting the breeze with other hikers.